 I love teaching pronunciation so much!
 Minimal pairs practise especially always seems to motivate my students, and weak forms in connected speech are fun too.
 Here are some ideas.

 A minimal pair is a pair of words which differ only in one sound.
 They are a great way to help your students become more aware of their difficulties with pronunciation.
-For example, Spanish students often struggle with the pairs "sheet" and "seat", or "cat" and "cut".
+For example, Spanish students often struggle with the minimal pairs "sheet" and "seat", or "cat" and "cut".
 They can really improve their pronunciation by practising these pairs.